-- Liquid and vapor are flammable. - Moderate fire hazard when exposed to heat or flame. - Vapor forms an explosive mixture with air. - Moderate explosion hazard when exposed to heat or flame. - Vapor may travel a considerable distance to source of ignition. - Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO).
+- . - Liquid and vapor are highly flammable. - Severe fire hazard when exposed to heat, flame and/or oxidizers. - Vapor may travel a considerable distance to source of ignition. - Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO).

-Combustion products include: carbon monoxide (CO), carbon dioxide (CO2), other pyrolysis products typical of burning organic material.
+Combustion products include: carbon dioxide (CO2), other pyrolysis products typical of burning organic material.